Seattle Quadriplegia Lawyers

 Individuals who live with quadriplegia are facing a lifetime of medical care and treatment.
-Depending upon where the spine was injured, the person may be unable to breathe without assistance (ventilation dependant or vent-dependent), and will require full-time care, often from a relative.
-The degree of the injury is associated with the location where the spinal cord was injured.
-The spinal cord nerve bundle, when severed or crushed, can no longer send signals to the rest of the body.
+Depending on where the spine was injured, the person may be unable to breathe without assistance (ventilation dependent or vent-dependent) and will require full-time care, often from a relative.
+Unfortunately, these costs can be unbearable for a single family to handle, as the injured party may lose a job and have serious difficulties finding other employment.
+In the majority of cases, these injuries are caused by someone else’s negligent actions.

 - Blood clots